kalviumcommunity/S56_Shreyas_Wagh_Capstone_CampusInsight/Readme.md

 - **Search and Filtering**: Users can search for colleges and posts based on various criteria such as location, program, or specific topics.
 - **Email Domain Verification**: During the registration process, users are required to verify their email domain to ensure that they are actually studying in the specific college they claim.

-# Deployed Frontend

-The frontend of AnonymS is deployed at :- https://client-shreyas2004wagh-shreyas2004waghs-projects.vercel.app/